Is The Lake Minnewanka Cruise Worth It?

 Getting To Lake Minnewanka

 By Car: Getting to Lake Minnewanka by car is easy peasy.
-If you are traveling from Calgary to Banff, you’ll want to get off on the exit “Banff/Lake Minnewanka Loop.”
+If you travel from Calgary to Banff, you’ll want to get off on the exit “Banff/Lake Minnewanka Loop.”
 This is right off Highway 1 after you pass the park gates.
 The turn will be on your right-hand side if coming from Canmore.

 By Public Transport: It is possible to get to Lake Minnewanka by public transport in the summer months.
 Route 6 leaves downtown Banff every 30 minutes and takes approximately 25 minutes to reach the lake.
 Show your Lake Minnewanka Cruise tour ticket to the Route 6 bus and get a FREE return ride on the day of your cruise.